csitsociety/old-csit-website/join_us.md

 ---
-layout: page
+layout: join_us
-title: Contact Us
+title: Join Us
-permalink: /contact/
+permalink: /join_us/
 ---

 The club communicates to members over Facebook, so if you would like to join please request access to the [facebook group](https://www.facebook.com/groups/rmit.ases/).